 Bucketing is not supported for Unity Catalog tables.
 If you run commands that try to create a bucketed table in Unity Catalog, it will throw an exception.

 Writing to the same path or Delta Lake table from workspaces in multiple regions can lead to unreliable performance if some clusters access Unity Catalog and others do not.

 Overwrite mode for DataFrame write operations into Unity Catalog is supported only for Delta tables, not for other file formats.
 The user must have the

 CREATEprivilege on the parent schema and must be the owner of the existing object.

 Streaming currently has the following limitations:

 It is not supported in clusters using shared access mode.
 For streaming workloads, you must use single user access mode.

 On Databricks Runtime version 11.2 and below, streaming queries that last more than 30 days on all-purpose or jobs clusters will throw an exception.
 For long-running streaming queries, configure automatic job retries or use Databricks Runtime 11.3 and above.

 Referencing Unity Catalog tables from Delta Live Tables pipelines is currently not supported.

 Unity Catalog requires the E2 version of the Databricks platform.
 All new Databricks accounts and most existing accounts are on E2.
-If you are unsure which account type you have, contact your Databricks representative.

 As of August 25, 2022, Unity Catalog was available in the following regions.
 For the list of currently supported regions, see Databricks clouds and regions.